Home

 • 2 tablespoons melted butter

-• In a sauce pan heat the milk over medium-low heat until hot (but do not boil)
+• In a sauce pan heat the milk over medium-low heat until hot (120-130 degrees but do not boil)

 • In a large mixing bowl combine the lukewarm milk and yeast mixture with 2 cups of flour and stir well

-• Stir in remaining flour 1/2 cup at a time, beating well after each addition until the dough begins to leave the sides of the bowl (if this happens before all the flour is added, do not add the remaining flour)
+• Stir in remaining flour 1/2 cup at a time, stir well after each addition until the dough begins to leave the sides of the bowl (If this happens before all the flour is added, do not add the remaining flour.(Flours vary in how they behave so add only until it has pulled together in the bowl.)

-• Turn out onto a lightly floured surface and knead the dough until it feels smooth, soft and velvety (8-10 minutes).
-If the dough is sticky, lightly sprinkle flour over it and then knead it.
+• Turn out onto a lightly floured surface and knead until the dough feels smooth, soft and velvety (8-10 minutes).
+If dough is sticky, lightly sprinkle flour over it and then knead it a little more.

 To knead the dough, place the heels of your hands on the front of the dough and push away, rolling or folding the top of the dough back toward you.
 No need to be "heavy" or "rough" while kneading.